-According to Richter, “Inspiration for the book stemmed from the desire to pass on all the ‘smart things’ I’d learned over the years to my kids and all the children across the nation.
+According to Richter, “Inspiration for the books stem from the desire to pass on all the ‘smart things’ I’ve learned over the years to my kids and all the children across the nation.
 As the story grew, I realized it also inspires children to enjoy the great outdoors and provides them with a reason to laugh.
 I believe children’s laughter is the coolest music in the world.”